MCH 100EP – Chemical & Corrosion Resistant Coating

 MAXCHEM 100 – is a high build, solvent-free epoxy chemical resistant coating.
 Designed for the protection of steel and concrete surfaces in contact with industrial chemicals and mild acidic solutions.

-MAXCHEM 100 – CHEMICAL & CORROSION RESISTANT COATING is a high build solvent-free epoxy coating designed for the long term protection of steel and concrete structures against corrosion, abrasion and chemical attack.
-MAXCHEM 100 – CHEMICAL & CORROSION RESISTANT EPOXY COATING is suitable for operating temperature ranges from –20C to 60C.
+MAXCHEM 100 – CHEMICAL RESISTANT EPOXY COATING is a high build solvent-free epoxy coating designed for the long term protection of steel and concrete structures against corrosion, abrasion and chemical attack.
+MAXCHEM 100 – CHEMICAL RESISTANT EPOXY COATING is suitable for operating temperature ranges from –20C to 60C.

 The two-component product is highly resistant to marine and industrial environments, buried conditions, ground water, effluents, salt water and a wide range of oils and chemicals